About

 CURRENT RESEARCH

-While continuing to publish on illuminated manuscripts of English literature, I am currently at work on two monographs: the first is devoted to the art and artifacts of political expression in England at the end of the Middle Ages.
-This project, Impressive Politics: Reproduction, Representation, and the Wars of the Roses, focuses on oft-overlooked, serially produced objects to argue for the critical role pre-print forms of reproduction played both in the political culture of and in changing ideas about representation in late medieval England.
-The second monograph, tentatively titled, Book History Is Not the History of the Book: Four Essays from Fifteenth-Century England, draws on over twenty years' experience examining the manuscripts and early printed books of this period, challenging the traditional, linear formulas that have structured the field of book history: from orality to literacy, from roll to codex, from manuscript to print, and from print to digital.
+I am currently at work on two books: the first, Extracting the Past: How the AI Industry Steals History to Rob Our Future offers the first account of artificial intelligence's reliance for its development upon historical artifacts, the labor of historians, and a perverse recounting of history itself.
+The second monograph, tentatively titled, Book History Is Not the History of the Book: Four Essays from Fifteenth-Century England, draws on over two decades of experience examining the manuscripts and early printed books of this period, challenging the traditional, linear formulas that have structured the field of book history: from orality to literacy, from roll to codex, from manuscript to print, and from print to digital.

 PUBLIC SCHOLARSHIP

-I have also written public scholarship for a number of venues including The Washington Post, The Atlantic, Hyperallergic here and here, BitchMedia, and The Conversation.
-You can catch me discussing my current research on the National Humanities Center’s Discovery and Inspiration Podcast series here, or on BBC Radio 4, discussing the internet’s favorite medieval topic: marginalia
+I have also written public scholarship for a number of venues including Art in America, ArtNews, The Washington Post, The Atlantic, Hyperallergic here and here, BitchMedia, and The Conversation.
+You can catch me discussing my current research on the National Humanities Center’s Discovery and Inspiration Podcast series here, or on BBC Radio 4, discussing the internet’s favorite medieval topic: marginalia.

 CONTACT

-For my CV (which contains my contact information), please visit my page on academia.
-You can also find my contact information on my faculty page here.
+You can find my contact information on my faculty page here.

 In 2019 I was awarded the Medieval Academy of America’s CARA Award for Excellence in Teaching as well as a College Outstanding Teaching Award from UMass Amherst.